ksduye/The-Other-Roles-Edited/README.md

 #### Hunter Abilities:
 - Reveal: A random players current prop is revealed to all players for x seconds (according to settings).
 The timer will be reduced by *punish* s.
-- Mobile Admin table (like Hacker) - Normal Admin table shares the cooldown
+- Mobile Admin table (like 黑客) - Normal Admin table shares the cooldown
 - Find: Display the DangerMeter known from Vanilla HideNSeek for x seconds.
 The dangerlevel is rising the closer the Hunter gets to the neares prop.
 #### Prop Abilities:
 - Invisibility: As a disguised Prop, become invisible for x seconds.